ashwinvaidya17/DMAS2019_B19/README.md

 This repository contains the Final version submission for the Design of Multi-agent systems project by the group ``B-19``.

 # Title : "Higher Order Theory of Mind in RPS, RPLS and Blotto Game"
+ #### Note: For the pratical purposes we have consider TOM order of agents to be <=5.
+If you give the TOM order >5, then it will consider the max i.e. 5.
 # Instructions

 ### ROCK-PAPER-SCISSORS/LIZARD-SPOCK PROBABILITY APPROACH